nautobot/nautobot/CONTRIBUTING.md

 deleted.
 Please use GitHub's reactions feature to indicate your support.)

-* Due to a large backlog of feature requests, we are not currently accepting any proposals which substantially extend NetBox's functionality beyond its current feature set.
+* Due to a large backlog of feature requests, we are not currently accepting any proposals which substantially extend Nautobot's functionality beyond its current feature set.
 This includes the introduction of any new views or models which have not already been proposed in an existing feature request.